-How much does a workers comp insurance carrier pay for serious injuries is a complex question.
+How much does a workers compensation insurance carrier pay for serious injuries is a complex question.
 If injuries are severe, the Board may find the worker to suffer from a total disability.
 A claimant suffering from a permanent total disability will receive lifetime weekly payments at the max rate on their case.
 The Board determines the max rate by looking to the worker’s average weekly wage.
 In comparison, a permanent partial disability finding results in a cap on the length of time weekly benefits will be paid.
 As such, the carrier will always argue against permanent total disability, even if its own doctor makes such a finding.

 Permanent Total Disability